PowerShell/DscResources/CONTRIBUTING.md

 Next, develop your resources in your own module repository.
 Make sure you:

-* Follow our style guidelines (TODO)
-* Write a set of test cases specific to your resources using [Pester](TODO).
-Place them in a Tests directory (TODO?)
+* Write a set of test cases specific to your resources using pester.
+Place them in a `Tests` directory.
-* Run all common tests located in [xDSCResources.Tests](https://github.com/PowerShell/xDSCResources.Tests)
+* Run all common tests located in [xDSCResources.Tests](https://github.com/PowerShell/DscResource.Tests)

-TODO: What actually happens at the end here?
-Does ownership of the module and repository transfer to us?
-Or they just submit a pull request for us to add it as a submodule to DscResources?
-Or do we fork it and become the new de-facto for that module, including it as part of DscResources and having people submit new code to us?
+Follow up in the opened issue to discuss ownership strategy with PowerShell team.
+The are two options:
+* Transfer ownership to PowerShell organization.
+* Fork your repository in PowerShell organization.

+PowerShell team will include repo (or fork) as a git submodule to [DscResources](https://github.com/PowerShell/DscResources).

 ## Style guidelines

-TODO: Could use some guidance here about encoding, text editors, setting up Git properly on Windows with CR+LF -> CR, etc.

 When contributing to any PowerShell repositories, please follow the following guidelines:

 * For all indentation, use 4 spaces instead of tab stops
 * Make sure all files are encoding using UTF-8.
 * Windows handles [newlines](http://en.wikipedia.org/wiki/Newline) using CR+LF instead of just CR.
-For interoperability reasons, we recommend that you follow [these instructions](TODO SETUP/INTRO.md?) when installing Git on Windows.
+For interoperability reasons, we recommend that you follow [these instructions](GettingStartedWithGitHub.md#setup-git) when installing Git on Windows.

 ## Branches structure

 We are using [git flow](http://nvie.com/posts/a-successful-git-branching-model/) model for development.
 We recommend that you create local working branches that target a specific scope of change.
 Each branch should be limited to a single feature/bugfix both to streamline work flow and reduce the possibility of merge conflicts.
+Please, read this excellent [overview of git flow](http://nvie.com/posts/a-successful-git-branching-model/) for more information (20 minutes reading).
 ![git flow picture](http://nvie.com/img/git-model@2x.png)

-## Releasing

-TODO